 You might not want to think about it, but ERP failure happens every day.
 That is a lot of good intentions gone wrong, not to mention millions of dollars and thousands of hours wasted.

-With failure rates this high, many organizations shy away from ERP implementations and decide that manual entries, three-ring binders, and legacy systems are preferable to starting an ERP project.
+With failure rates this high, many organizations shy away from ERP implementations and decide that manual data entry, three-ring binders, and legacy systems are preferable.

-In a nutshell, a PMO is a small group of people who standardize and follow project management policies, processes, and methods to ensure a project is on time, within scope, and on budget.
+In a nutshell, a PMO is a small group of people who follow project management policies, processes, and methodologies to ensure a project is on time, within scope, and on budget.

 Why You Need ERP Project Oversight